Chocolate brownie

-A chocolate brownie, or simply a brownie, is a chocolate baked confection.
+A chocolate brownie, or simply a brownie, is a chocolate baked dessert bar.
 Brownies come in a variety of forms and may be either fudgy or cakey, depending on their density.
 Brownies often, but not always, have a glossy "skin" on their upper crust.
-They may also include nuts, frosting, cream cheese, chocolate chips, or other ingredients.
+They may also include nuts, frosting, chocolate chips, or other ingredients.
 A variation made with brown sugar and vanilla rather than chocolate in the batter is called a blond brownie or blondie.
 The brownie was developed in the United States at the end of the 19th century and popularized there during the first half of the 20th century.

-Brownies are typically eaten by hand, often accompanied by a glass of milk, served warm with ice cream (a la mode), topped with whipped cream, or sprinkled with powdered sugar and fudge.
-In North America, they are common homemade treats and they are also popular in restaurants, ice cream parlors and coffeehouses.
+Brownies are typically eaten by hand or with utensils, and may be accompanied by a glass of milk, served warm with ice cream (à la mode), topped with whipped cream, or sprinkled with powdered sugar.
+In North America, they are common homemade treats and they are also popular in restaurants, ice cream parlors, and coffeehouses.

 History

 One legend about the creation of brownies is that of Bertha Palmer, a prominent Chicago socialite whose husband owned the Palmer House Hotel.
 In 1893, Palmer asked a pastry chef for a dessert suitable for ladies attending the Chicago World's Columbian Exposition.
-She requested a cake-like confection smaller than a piece of cake that could be included in boxed lunches.
+She requested a dessert that would be smaller than a piece of cake, and easily eaten from boxed lunches.
 The result was the Palmer House Brownie, made of chocolate with walnuts and an apricot glaze.
-The modern Palmer House Hotel serves a dessert to patrons made from the same recipe.
-The name was given to the dessert sometime after 1893, but was not used by cook books or journals at the time.
+The Palmer House Hotel still serves this dessert to patrons made from the same recipe.
+The name was given to the dessert some time after 1893, but was not used by cookbooks or journals at the time.

-The first-known printed use of the word "brownie" to describe a dessert appeared in the 1896 version of the Boston Cooking-School Cook Book by Fannie Farmer, in reference to molasses cakes baked individually in tin molds.
+The first-known printed use of the word brownie to describe a dessert appeared in the 1896 version of the Boston Cooking-School Cook Book by Fannie Farmer, in reference to molasses cakes baked individually in tin molds.
 However, Farmer's brownies did not contain chocolate.
+Brownies in this style are now known as "blondies", derived from the term "blond brownies", which appeared in the mid-1900s.

 In 1899, the first-known recipe was published in Machias Cookbook.
 They were called "Brownie's Food".
 The recipe appears on page 23 in the cake section of the book.
 Marie Kelley from Whitewater, Wisconsin, created the recipe.

-The earliest-known published recipes for a modern style chocolate brownie appeared in the Home Cookery (1904, Laconia, NH), Service Club Cook Book (1904, Chicago, IL), The Boston Globe (April 2, 1905 p.
+The earliest-known published recipes for a modern-style chocolate brownie appeared in Home Cookery (1904, Laconia, New Hampshire), the Service Club Cook Book (1904, Chicago, Illinois), The Boston Globe (April 2, 1905 p.
 34), and the 1906 edition of Fannie Farmer's cookbook.
 These recipes produced a relatively mild and cake-like brownie.